 Enforcement for student infractions of this policy will be dealt with in accordance with applicable university policies for infractions in and around non-residence buildings; or the Residence Handbook for infractions in and around residence buildings.

-Appropriate signage will be placed at all entrances to buildings and at other locations as may be necessary.
+Appropriate signage will be placed at all entrances to buildings and at other locations as may be necessary to support this policy.
 The Department of Physical Resources and/or Facilities Operations will arrange for all signage.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×